waldo2188/DatatableBundle/README.md

                      'x.address = :address',
                      array('address' => 'Paris')
                 )
-                ->setOrder("x.created", "desc")                                 // it's also possible to set the default order
+                ->setOrder("x.created", "desc");            // it's also possible to set the default order.
-                ->setHasAction(true);                                           // you can disable action column from here by setting "false".
 }
 ```

-### # Use of search filters
+### Use of search filters

 *  [Activate search globally](#activate-search-globally)
 *  [Set search fields](#set-search-fields)

-#### # Activate search globally
+#### Activate search globally

-The filtering functionality that is very useful for quickly search through the information from the database.
+The searching functionality that is very useful for quickly search through the information from the database.
-This bundle provide two way of filtering, who can be used together : Global search and individual column search.
+This bundle provide two way of searching, who can be used together : global search and individual column search.

 By default the filtering functionality is disabled, to get it working you just need to activate it from your configuration method like this :